Trump blames Biden and Harris' rhetoric toward him despite his own history of going after rivals

 “We’ve said unprecedented so many times this year," Urban said.
 “I don’t know if we can even say the word anymore.”

 Weissert reported from Washington.
-Associated Press writer Steve Peoples in New York and Adriana Gomez Licon in Fort Lauderdale, Fla., contributed to this report.
+Associated Press writers Ayanna Alexander in Philadelphia, Steve Peoples in New York and Adriana Gomez Licon in Fort Lauderdale, Fla., contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.